 Clear, concise medical and health information written and reviewed by doctors and healthcare professionals at the American Academy of Family Physicians.

 This website provides searchable health information from the National Institutes of Health, as well as links to health databases and hotlines.

 HealthWorld features information, products, and services for natural health, wellness, self-care, and alternative medicine.

-From the National Library of Medicine/NIH, a comprehensive site with medical resources including a full-text encyclopedia, medical dictionaries, directories of doctors, hospitals and credentials, consumer health libraries and publications, and data on clinical research studies.
+From the National Library of Medicine/NIH, a comprehensive site with medical resources including a full-text encyclopedia, medical dictionaries, videos, links to external organizations, directories of doctors, hospitals and credentials, consumer health libraries and publications, and data on clinical research studies.

 Merck & Co. publishes The Merck Manual Home Edition medical reference book.
 The searchable, full-text version is available online for free.